tkksnk/Xpa/README.md

 # Programming code for "Applying the Explicit Aggregation Algorithm to Heterogeneous Macro Models"

-October 2018

-Takeki Sunakawa (takeki.sunakawa@gmail.com)
+October 2018 by Takeki Sunakawa (takeki.sunakawa@gmail.com)

 ## How to use